E-Arsenal

 E-Arsenal was an Estonian arms manufacturing company operating in Tallinn from 1994 to 2012.

 History

 In 1910, the electromechanic company Russian Admiralty Arsenal (Estonian: Vene Admiraliteedi Arsenal) was founded.

 In 1920, the company was renamed to Arsenal.
 After the Second World War, Arsenal factories housed a Soviet weapons factory.
 Aleksander Silberg became the head of Arsenal until 1925.

 In 1926, the Arsenal Submachine gun was designed and produced by Arsenal.
 The Arsenal Crossley (M 27/28) armored car was produced from 1926 to 1928, the engines being produced by Crossley Motors, and 13 being assembled in the Arsenal factory and used in the Estonian Army.
+Arsenal also had a prototype of the Arsenal Tallinn M1938, which never saw mass production due to the Soviet occupation of the Baltic states.

 From 1994 to 2009, a new state-owned company was founded on the foundations of Arsenal, and the company was owned by the Ministry of Defense.
 In 2009, the company was renamed E-Arsenal.

 In 2012, the Ministry of Defense liquidated E-Arsenal.

 Legacy

 A shopping center, Arsenal Centre (Estonian: Arsenali Keskus), was opened in Põhja-Tallinn on Erika Street in 2016, in the former Arsenal building.